jellyfin/jellyfin-tizen/Build-on-Windows.md

 _Commands in this guide are for Windows Command Prompt or Batch files.
 Most of them will work in Windows PowerShell.
 Special cases will be in collapsible command blocks._

 ### Prerequisites
-* Tizen Studio 4.6+ with IDE or Tizen Studio 4.6+ with CLI (<a href="https://developer.tizen.org/development/tizen-studio/download">https://developer.tizen.org/development/tizen-studio/download</a>)
+* Tizen Studio 4.6+ with IDE or Tizen Studio 4.6+ with CLI.
+See [Installing TV SDK](https://developer.samsung.com/smarttv/develop/getting-started/setting-up-sdk/installing-tv-sdk.html).
 * Git
 * Node.js 16+